-SLIDE 44.
-Finally, it is important to remember that SLAUGHTERING
+SLIDE 43.
+Finally, it is important to remember that slaughtering

 is one of the main operations in the meat industry.
 Many parameters

-and electrical transformers - including the completeness of exsanguination
+- including the completeness of exsanguination (bleeding), the voltages

 the carcass bounces may be used diagnostically, sometimes enabling the

 source of activity to be tracked to a particular part of the carcass.

 Different types of reflex activity are useful in checking whether stunning

 has been done humanely.

 SLIDE 45.
 EMG can take us down to the cellular level in understanding

 which muscle fibres are contracting, where we can relate to action